mattermost/docs/source/integrate/zoom-interoperability.rst

   :alt: The Product menu is located in the top left corner of the Mattermost screen.
   :class: theme-icon

 Reduce friction and time lost to coordinating meetings and switching between apps by integrating Zoom with Mattermost.
 Make it easy for your teams to start both spontaneous video calls directly from Mattermost channels.
+Receive Zoom cloud recordings and transcripts directly in Mattermost once they're available.

 Setup
 ------